Sg108/Nearest_Neighbour_stars/README.md

 pandas: For data manipulation.

-scikit-learn: For building and using the K-Nearest Neighbors model.
+pyspark BucketedRandomProjectionLSH

 Data Source: Gaia DR3 (direct download).

 How to Set Up and Run
-Prerequisites
+# Prerequisites
 A Microsoft Fabric workspace with necessary permissions.

 A Lakehouse created to store the staging data and final Delta Table.

-Credentials for the Gaia DR3 data source configured securely in Fabric.
+Get data from Gaia DR3 data source : https://gea.esac.esa.int/archive/

-Deployment Steps
-Clone Repository: git clone <repository_url>

-Upload Assets to Fabric:
+# Upload Assets to Fabric:

 Upload the notebooks from the /notebooks directory into your Fabric workspace.